Faculty and Staff (Accessibility)

 You are responsible for maintaining confidentiality regarding the student’s registration with Accessibility Services.

-If you have questions about any of the following, contact the student’s Disability Counsellor at 416-978-8060.
+If you have questions about any of the following, contact the student’s Accessibility Advisor at 416-978-8060.

 - Supporting a student's learning